yookoala/damp/README.md

 ### D. Place your source into htdocs

-All hosted file should be in `./data/htdocs`
+All hosted file should be in `./var/www/html`.

+It will be mapped in PHP and Apache dockers as `/var/www/html`.

 ## Usage